 Drywall, or gypsum paneling, its more technical product name, is a sheet material used in the construction of all walls and ceilings in both residential and commercial buildings.
 It provides a uniform, monochromatic surface, that is convenient and economic to install, as well as versatile to work with.
 Gypsum board panels, the material you may have recognized on the ceilings of commercial spaces, is also inside walls covering the steel or wood structures supporting upright buildings.
 But you may not have noticed it, as it is often wrapped with paper or fiberglass – the materials façade that you see.

 Behind this façade, gypsum board panels serve a central purpose in all buildings: fire protection.
-There are number of parts of building structures and organization that require fire protection that gypsum board is especially designed to provide.
-In addition to providing the surface layer for ceiling and walls, gypsum board paneling is a useful and secure base for different tile materials, including ceramic and plastic.
-Gypsum board can also be used to encase support structures within walls, provide fire wall protection and separation between multiple offices spaces or occupancies in a building.
-In addition to fire protection, gypsum board paneling also provides residential and commercial cites with protection from various use-based and climatic conditions, from high traffic to moisture and hail resistance.
+There are a number of parts of building structures and organizations that require fire protection that the gypsum board is specially designed to provide.
+In addition to providing the surface layer for the ceiling and walls, gypsum board paneling is a useful and secure base for different tile materials, including ceramic and plastic.
+Gypsum board can also be used to encase support structures within walls, provide firewall protection and separation between multiple office spaces or occupancies in a building.
+In addition to fire protection, gypsum board paneling also provides residential and commercial cities with protection from various use-based and climatic conditions, from high traffic to moisture and hail resistance.

-One of the most important features of gypsum board is that its core is fire resistant and non-combustible.
-This makes it an invaluable building material, and a first line of protection to the structure of a home or facility against fire or heat related dangers and hazards.
+One of the most important features of the gypsum board is that its core is fire resistant and non-combustible.
+This makes it an invaluable building material, and the first line of protection to the structure of a home or facility against fire or heat-related dangers and hazards.
 Gypsum board comes from a chemical substance, Calcium Sulfate Dihydrate (CaSO4·2H2O), that is in-and-of-itself fire-resistant, and can be both naturally and synthetically produced.
-When an area is under heat stress, gypsum board will not ignite.
+When an area is under heat stress, the gypsum board will not ignite.
 In fact, the core of the gypsum board will release water – notice the H2O in its chemical composition – and its surface releases steam.
-This is a slow acting process that is key to giving residents of a home, or staff of a commercial or industrial building the necessary time to evacuate a premises, if there is an ongoing fire emergency.
-As gypsum board panelling essentially sheaths the internal structures of walls and ceilings, such as wood and steel, which can spark, crumble, ignite, from fire, so the building structure also has a greater chance of remaining intact, incurring less risk injury from falling objects during evacuation..
+This is a slow-acting process that is key to giving residents of a home, or staff of a commercial or industrial building the necessary time to evacuate premises if there is an ongoing fire emergency.
+As gypsum board paneling essentially sheaths the internal structures of walls and ceilings, such as wood and steel, which can spark, crumble, ignite, from fire, so the building structure also has a greater chance of remaining intact, incurring less risk of injury from falling objects during evacuation.

 An added bonus that makes gypsum board useful in building construction, is that it also provides soundproofing.